 LGH has been advancing the concept of a culture of safety for several years.
-The concept originated from studies of high reliability organizations that were able to minimize adverse events despite carrying out intrinsically complex and hazardous work.
+The concept originated from studies of high reliability organizations that were able to minimize adverse events despite conducting intrinsically complex and hazardous work.
 It requires a commitment to safety at all levels of the organization.
 A culture of safety encompasses these key features:

-- acknowledgment of the high-risk nature of an organization's activities and the determination to achieve consistently safe operations - a blame-free environment where individuals can report errors or near misses without fear of reprimand or punishment - encouragement of collaboration across ranks and disciplines to seek solutions to patient safety problems - organizational commitment of resources to address safety concerns
+- acknowledgment of the high-risk nature of an organization's activities and the determination to achieve consistently safe operations - a blame-free environment where individuals can report errors or near misses without fear of reprimand or punishment

+- encouragement of collaboration across ranks and disciplines to seek solutions to patient safety problems - organizational commitment of resources to address safety concerns2

-In 2004, the Agency for Healthcare Research and Quality (AHRQ) released the original Surveys on Patient Safety CultureTM (SOPS®) Hospital Survey.
+In 2004, the Agency for Healthcare Research and Quality (AHRQ) released the original Surveys on Patient Safety Culture[TM] (SOPS[®]) Hospital Survey.
 The survey is distributed on a bi-annual cadence.
-The AHRQ HSOPS 2.0 survey was most recently distributed in October 2023 and remained open until December 1, 2023.
-582 of 1860 surveys were completed for a response rate of 31%, which was an increase of 2% compared to the 2021 response rate.
-Summary of results also shows an increase in in scores in every domain.
+The AHRQ SOPS 2.0 survey was most recently distributed in October 2023 and remained open until December 1, 2023.
+Action Plans based on results continue to be reviewed and updates are shared with leaders.
+Plans are in development to distribute the SOPS[®] Hospital Survey system wide this October 2025.